 - Describe interprofessional education strategies for patients and caregivers on the safety and monitoring of immune checkpoint inhibitors.

 This activity was planned to meet the educational needs of physicians, pharmacists, physician assistants, and nurse practitioners involved in the treatment of lung cancer and melanoma patients with immunotherapies.

-This activity features slide presentations, active learning, and questions/discussion with faculty.
+This online activity consists of slide presentations, active learning, and an evaluation.
+View the system requirements.

 Christine M. Walko, Pharm.D., BCOP, FCCP, Activity Chair